The Power Clean is the most popular lift among all of the Olympic Lift variants done with athletes.

 The triple extension that is trained with the Power Clean is the same triple extension movement pattern that is seen when athletes sprint, jump, tackle and really almost every explosive movement done on the field or court of play.

-The more power the athlete is able to generate by being able to apply more force to the ground, the more explosive the athlete.
-This means being able to accelerate faster to the ball in soccer, jump higher on the basketball court or be more explosive of the line of scrimmage in football.
+The more power the athlete is able to generate by being able to apply more force to the ground, the more explosive the athlete is.
+More explosive power means being able to accelerate faster to the ball in soccer, jump higher on the basketball court or be more explosive on the line of scrimmage in football.

-Essentially, it’s the equivalent to putting a bigger engine in the same car.
+Essentially, it’s the equivalent of putting a bigger engine in the same car.
 The car may look the same, but the power the car is able to generate is higher.

 Coordination of Power